Amansirimalla/python/README.md

 # python
-i am learning the python language and here is the repository for my daily learning
+hey I am learning the python language and here is the repository for my daily learning and programming.